udacity-om/ud_self_driving_car_engineer/CarND-Advanced-Lane-Lines/writeup_template.md

 Identifying lane pixels involved the following steps:
 * Taking histogram along all the columns in the lower half of the image
-    * I added all pixels values along each column in the image(line 50, cell 12, advanced_lane_lines.ipynb)
+    * I added all pixels values along each column in the image(line 50, cell 12, advanced_lane_lines.ipynb).
+The histogram is shown below in red:

 ![alt text][image7]